Mental Training: Become a Better Dancer through Visualization

 Visualization isn’t rocket science

 We all have some areas in our dancing to work on, especially when competing.
-Apart from hard work and training, there is one powerful tool that can help us achieve goals faster and t’s called visualization.
+Apart from hard work and training, there is one powerful tool that can help us achieve goals faster.
+It’s called visualization.

 If you’re into motivational and self-improvement books, you have already heard of this mental practice.
 If not, now is the perfect time.
 Visualization isn’t a rocket science.
 It’s simply imagining your goals as lively as you can.
 This shouldn’t be confused with daydreaming though.
 The purpose of visualization is to wake up your inner guide and start really believing in achieving your goals.

 Visualization is a tool that many athletes, performers, and people who achieved success in their lives practice daily.
-In the dancesport world, those who practice visualization can learn how to be in control over their body, how to be present in every dance, how to stay focused, and anything else that a dancer wants to improve.
+In the dancesport world, those who practice visualization can learn how to be in control over their body,.
+They learn how to be present in every dance, how to stay focused, and anything else that a dancer wants to improve.

 So, why not take the advantage of it and become a better dancer?